Japanese American Communities

 Today

-Today, third and fourth-generation Japanese Americans—known as Sansei and Yonsei—live in Utah.
-Many Japanese American Utahns participate in community festivals held throughout the year.
-Despite all the hardships they faced moving and working in Utah, Japanese Americans built strong communities by opening businesses, preserving their culture, and participating in Utah’s social, cultural, and political life.
+Today, Utah has a thriving Japanese American community.
+Many Japanese American Utahns participate in cultural festivals held throughout the year.
+Despite all the hardships they faced moving and working in Utah, Japanese Americans built strong communities.
+They worked hard, preserved their culture and identity, helped others, and made important contributions to Utah’s social, cultural, and political life.

 Keep Exploring!